-Rooney’s legal team maintain that they are being denied a fair trial due to lack of evidence… but with the libel trial due to get underway at the High Court in London this week, her team has instead built a case “based on inference”, as The Guardian puts it.
+Rooney’s legal team maintained that they were being denied a fair trial due to lack of evidence, but the libel trial got underway at the High Court in London back in May, and so they built a case “based on inference” instead, as The Guardian put it.
 Mark Stephens QC, a leading media lawyer at Howard Kennedy, told The Guardian’s Today in Focus podcast that the case was “almost unique in libel history, because it’s untrammelled by evidence”.

 “Destroying evidence deliberately is a very serious matter.
 But there’s no suggestion that that happened.
 It does seem there was an unfortunate series of events which has meant this case can’t be properly proved,” he continued.

-As previously mentioned, Mr Justice Warby already established that the libel trial will be fought on the basis that Vardy was the one who was personally responsible for the leak, which means that she could get off on a pound of flesh-esque clause – a phrase stemming from Shakespeare’s The Merchant of Venice, where Shylock is entitled to a pound of flesh, but is forbidden from shedding any blood in obtaining it.
-“I think that Vardy wins this on a technicality because there’s no evidence that Coleen has that can prove it,” Stephens commented.
+As previously mentioned, Mr Justice Warby already established that the libel trial would be fought on the basis that Vardy was the one who was personally responsible for the leak, which means that today’s judgement could see her get off on a ‘pound of flesh’ type clause – a phrase stemming from Shakespeare’s The Merchant of Venice, where Shylock is entitled to a pound of flesh, but is forbidden from shedding any blood in obtaining it.
+“I think that Vardy wins this on a technicality because there’s no evidence that Coleen has that can prove it,” Stephens commented back in May.